Matthias933/Triggerbot/README.md

 ## How it works
 #### Vanguarded will automaticle block your normal mouse when you plug the raspberry pi into your Computer and start the script.
-#### To ensure that you are still able to look around i will implent a key detection system which will be sent to the raspberry pi so he is able to simulate a real mouse Movement.
+#### To ensure that you are still able to look around I will implent a key detection system which will be sent to the raspberry pi so he is able to simulate a real mouse Movement.

 #### Use the left arrow key to look 90° To the Left and use the right arrow key to look 90° to the right